Tahir-Siddiqh/Codecademy-Projects/README.md

 * veneer.py is a project on classes and how to build a functions in python that help make an art-dealer network
 * default.py is a lesson on default returns in python
 * kwargs.py is a lesson on keyword arguments in python
+* insurance.py is a simple project on variables to give insurance changes for each variable